Skip to content

 Tool Choice Control

-Control which tools the LLM can use:
+Control when and which tools the LLM uses with the tool_choice parameter:

 ruby

-# Let the model decide (default)
+# Auto (default) - Let the model decide whether to use tools

 prompt(message: "...", tools: tools, tool_choice: "auto")